HHassanHub/crowd-pose-detection/README.md

 # Video Analytics using Deep Learning for Massive Crowd Instant Segments and Detections
 # Overview
-This project aims to develop a deep learning-based solution for massive crowd segmentation and detection in video analytics.
+Crowd Pose Detection — a deep learning-based solution for identifying human poses in large, dense gatherings like the Hajj pilgrimage.
+Traditional pose estimation struggles in extreme crowd conditions — this project aims to develop a deep learning-based solution for massive crowd segmentation and detection in video analytics and bridge that gap with a custom-trained, COCO-formatted dataset and tailored Mask R-CNN architecture.
 By leveraging advanced neural networks and cutting-edge computer vision techniques, the system can process and analyze crowd scenes in real-time, providing instant segmentations and detections.
 # Key Features
 Crowd Segmentation and Detection: Detect and segment crowds in videos using deep learning techniques.